Who Is Melanie Brown?

 After the Spice Girls broke up in 1998, Brown pursued a solo career.
 Her first single, "I Want You," with Missy Elliott, sold 80,000 copies in the first week, giving Mel B a solo No. 1 on the U.K. singles chart.
 Hot, her debut solo album, was released in 2000, and produced three Top 5 singles.
 Her second album, L.A.
 State of Mind, was released in 2005, and included the single "Today."
 The album was considered a flop.

-In 2002 Brown starred on the BBC3 sitcom Burn It, and in 2003, she made her theater debut with The Vagina Monologues in London.
+In 2002, Brown starred on the sitcom Burn It, and in 2003, she made her theater debut with The Vagina Monologues in London.
 She then went on to star as Mimi in the Broadway musical Rent.
 Brown has also appeared in feature films such as LD 50 and The Seat Filler, and hosted the television shows This Is My Moment, Top of the Pops, Access Hollywood, Dancing With the Stars and the Australian version of The X Factor.

 In 2002 Brown released her autobiography, Catch a Fire, which chronicles her experiences as a Spice Girl and pop star.
 The book reached No. 7 on book sales charts.
 She also launched a signature fashion line, Catty Couture, and was contracted to be the face of Ultimo Underwear in the United Kingdom.

-In 2018, a #MeToo moment for Brown became pubic with the resurfacing of a 4-year-old appearance on The Xtra Factor with X Factor judges Simon Cowell, Cheryl Cole and Louis Walsh.
-Seated next to Walsh, who had his arm draped around her, Brown grew visibly uncomfortable as he began patting her butt, and abruptly stopped the interview to ask what he was doing.
+In 2018, a #MeToo moment for Brown became public with the resurfacing of a 4-year-old appearance on The Xtra Factor with X Factor judges Simon Cowell, Cheryl Cole and Louis Walsh.
+Seated next to Walsh, who had his arm draped around her, Brown grew visibly uncomfortable as he began patting her butt and abruptly stopped the interview to ask what he was doing.
 Neither Brown nor Walsh offered an immediate comment about the reemergence of the footage.

 Later that year, Brown announced that she had been diagnosed with post-traumatic stress disorder and was entering rehab for alcohol and sex addiction.
-She said she elected for treatment after a rough six-month period spent writing her autobiography, which dredged up unhappy memories of her difficult marriage to Belafonte.
+She said she elected for treatment after a rough six-month period spent writing her autobiography, which dredged up unhappy memories of her difficult marriage to Stephen Belafonte.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!